anna-yordanova/serenity-screenplay-demo/README.md

 Password: secret
 ```
 To execute the tests: `mvn clean verify -Denvironment=remote`.

+To stop the grid and cleanup the created containers run `docker-compose down`

 ## Run the tests with specific browser
 * Override the driver specified in the configuration file **serenity.conf** from the command line `mvn clean verify